How to Lose Weight While Breastfeeding Without Affecting Milk Supply

 - Better gut microbiome for mama and baby.

-- A lactogenic diet supports healthy milk production.
+- A lactogenic diet that supports healthy milk production.

 Eating healthy not only promotes an emotionally stable mother, but it also provides the best nutrients possible for your nursing baby.
 The nutrients that pass through your milk to your baby include vitamins and minerals such as: